Short Description

 Trend description for B7a

-The overall status of salmon stocks across principal salmon rivers continues to show a decline over the period of this assessment.
+Across the most recent two datapoints (2021 to 2022) there has been a small improvement, with a 2.5% decrease in the percentage of rivers 'at risk' and a 2% increase in the percentage of rivers 'probably not at risk'.
+However, the overall status of salmon stocks across principal salmon rivers continues to show a decline over the total period of this assessment.
 This continues a trend observed before the start of the time series (2006).
-The percentage of principal salmon rivers at risk in England has fluctuated considerably from year to year; but has shown a significant increase of over the past 5 years (53%), this includes a 26% increase between the final 2 data points alone between 2020 and 2021.
-The percentage of rivers in the ‘probably at risk’ category has decreased over the same 5 year time period by 50 percentage points, (from 64.3% to 14%).
-In comparison, the percentage of rivers in the ‘not at risk’ category fell from 21% in 2006 to 0% in 2014 where it remained until there was a slight (2 percentage point) recovery in 2020 and maintained at this level through 2021.
-The percentage of rivers that are ‘probably not at risk’ has fallen by 9 percentage points over the 16 years covered by this indicator.
+The percentage of principal salmon rivers at risk in England has fluctuated considerably from year to year; but has shown a significant increase over the past 5 years (43%), this includes a 26% increase between 2020 and 2021.
+The percentage of rivers in the ‘probably at risk’ category has decreased over the same 5 year time period by 48%, (from 62% in 2018 to 14% in 2022).
+In comparison, the percentage of rivers in the ‘not at risk’ category fell from 21% in 2006 to 0% in 2014 where it remained until there was a slight (2 percent) recovery in 2020 and maintained at this level through 2022.
+The percentage of rivers that are ‘probably not at risk’ has fallen by 7% over the 16 years covered by this indicator.

 Assessment of change

-A decrease (or deterioration) in the numbers of the principal salmon rivers classed as ‘Not at risk’ or ‘Probably not at risk’ was observed over the short term, as well as over the medium and long term.
+An increase (or improvement) in the numbers of the principal salmon rivers classed as ‘Not at risk’ or ‘Probably not at risk’ was observed over the short term, while a decrease (or deterioration) was observed over the medium and long term.
 This indicator is derived from highly variable data as fish are susceptible to yearly weather patterns and have natural cycles in abundance.
 This reduces confidence that shorter-term assessment results reflect real trends rather than natural variation.
 A more marked deterioration is evident over the medium term, reflecting a steep drop after 2012.

 Change since 2018 has also been assessed.
 Since 2018, there has been an increase (or improvement) for the indicator for principal salmon rivers classed as ‘Not at risk’ or ‘Probably not at risk’.
-However, this improvement is slight and is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.
+However, this improvement is slight and as stated above is dependent on data with a high yearly variation.
+Moreover, the result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.